Shaping the Future of Education

 - Bachelor’s degree from a regionally accredited institution

 - Minimum overall undergraduate grade point average of 3.0 on a 4.0 scale

-- A teaching certificate (Applicants to the MA in Educational Administration Program are required to have a teaching certificate or other P-12 teaching/administrative experience.
-Applicants without a teaching certificate must include a statement about their P-12 teaching/administrative experience with their application.)
+- A teaching certificate or other P-12 teaching/administrative experience.
+(Applicants without a teaching certificate must include a statement about their P-12 teaching/administrative experience with their application.)

 - Application for Graduate Admission

 - Official transcripts from all colleges and universities attended.
 Please read our full transcript policy for more information.